psauliere/netatmo/README.md

 }
 ```

-Remove the microSD from the PC, insert it in the Raspberry Pi Zero and plug the power supply.
+Remove the microSD from the PC, insert it in the Raspberry Pi Zero W and plug the power supply.
 The first boot should take a few minutes.
 It should connect to your Wifi network and you should be able to get its IP address from your router.

 Connect to the device from you PC or MAC: